sebsassi/zest/docs/src/getting_started.rst

 .. code:: console

-    cmake -S . -B build
+    cmake --preset=default
     cmake --build build

-After that we can install the built library from the build directory to our desired location
+The default configuration here should be adequate.
+After that you can install the built library from the build directory to our desired location

 .. code:: console